-ACC178 Accounting II
+ACC178 Accounting II 3 cr. hr.

 Accounting II is a continuation of Accounting I. It will include the study of partnerships, corporations, the cash flow statement, financial statement analysis, responsibility accounting, manufacturing operations, and budgeting and the decision-making tools necessary for businesses today.
 Prerequisite: ACC 177 with a grade "C" or better.